10 SWAT members in South Florida resign from unit, saying they feel unsafely restrained by politics

 Hallandale Beach is an oceanside community of about 38,000 people roughly 20 miles north of Miami.

-Hallandale Beach City Manager Greg Chavarria confirmed the members' resignation in a statement obtained by WSVN on Friday, saying the police chief set a meeting with the officers for Monday afternoon to "hear their concerns and collect their equipment."
+Hallandale Beach City Manager Greg Chavarria confirmed the members' resignation in a statement obtained by CNN, saying the police chief set a meeting with the officers for Monday afternoon to "hear their concerns and collect their equipment," also clarifying that the officers only resigned from the SWAT unit, but have not resigned from the department.

+The officers resigned only from the SWAT unit, not from the police department, Chavarria said.

 "The City of Hallandale Beach continues to have special weapons and tactics coverage through regional mutual aid, which the City has used for SWAT operations in the past.
 While the voluntary resignation of our officers from this assignment is unfortunate, our residents should be assured it has not had any impact on our commitment to protecting their safety.
 Also, while these officers have resigned from the SWAT Team, they have not resigned from the Department," the statement read.

-Chavarria also addressed the officers' concern over the command staff taking a knee during a demonstration, saying "they have incorrectly stated the gesture."
+Chavarria also addressed the officers' concern over the command staff taking a knee during a demonstration.
 "They specifically mention their displeasure with the Chief joining members of our community in taking a knee against racism, hatred, and intolerance earlier this week.
 They have incorrectly stated the gesture was in support of an elected official.
 This is simply not true," Chavarria said in the statement.

 Cities across the country have seen weeks of protests and unrest, sparked initially by last month's death in Minneapolis of George Floyd in police custody, which also spurred sweeping discussions about race relations, reform of policing and more.